-So why would you want to select Jonathan Weinstein, M.D., F.A.C.O.G. and more importantly the Frisco Womens Health family to take care of you for nine months and hopefully for years to come?
+So why would you want to select the Frisco Women’s Health family to take care of you for nine months and hopefully for years to come?

 Proven Low Cesarean Rate

-As your physician I am here to educate you about your choices so you can make informed decisions.
-I am a strong proponent of vaginal deliveries, and am very patient during labor, giving you the maximum opportunity to reach that goal.
-I respect a women’s right to choose to have an elective Cesarean Section and like any procedure, I explain all the risks and benefits.
-My Cesarean Section rate is well below the national average, making me a minority in a community where many physicians having a greater than 50% Cesarean Section rate and near 100% induction of labor rate.
-I do not induce my patients for my convenience, as induction significantly increases your risk of Cesarean, but if you desire to be induced I will explain the risks and benefits, so I know you have made an informed decision.
+Our physicians are here to educate you about your choices so you can make informed decisions.
+We are strong proponents of vaginal deliveries and are very patient during labor, giving you the maximum opportunity to reach that goal.
+We respect a women’s right to choose to have an elective Cesarean Section and like any procedure, we explain all the risks and benefits.
+Our Cesarean Section rate is well below the national average, making us a minority in a community where many physicians having a greater than 50% Cesarean Section rate and near 100% induction of labor rate.
+We do not induce our patients for our convenience, as induction significantly increases your risk of Cesarean.
+However, if you desire to be induced, we will explain the risks and benefits so you can make an informed decision.

 Patient Transfer Information

 We accept OB patients at any time during the pregnancy; we have had patients transfer care to our office as late as one week before they are due.
 These patients are generally unhappy with their current doctor’s sudden desire to induce them, their inability to perform an External Cephalic Version at 36 weeks or their sudden change in your delivery plan; for example, they no longer feel you are a good candidate for a Vaginal Birth after Cesarean Section or they suddenly think you should be induced despite the fact they can provide no medical reason.
-We have had patients who were scheduled for a Cesarean Section on Tuesday by another doctor, then deliver vaginally with me on the following Friday.
-If you are over 20 weeks pregnant with no prenatal care we will gladly see you if you have had an ultrasound, otherwise I will review your situation on a case-by-case basis.
+We have had patients who were scheduled for a Cesarean Section on Tuesday by another doctor, then deliver vaginally with us on the following Friday.
+If you are over 20 weeks pregnant with no prenatal care, we will gladly see you if you have had an ultrasound; otherwise, your situation will be reviewed on a case-by-case basis.

-If you are interested in becoming a part of the Frisco Women’s Health family, just give us a call we will be happy to answer any additional questions you may have and schedule an appointment.
-Congratulations on your pregnancy, we look forward to meeting you!
+If you are interested in becoming a part of the Frisco Women’s Health family, just give us a call.
+We will be happy to answer any additional questions you may have and schedule an appointment.
+Congratulations on your pregnancy and we look forward to meeting you!